springernature/vpat/nature.md

 <br><br>
 We make use of WAI-ARIA roles to support landmarks, and use WAI-ARIA roles and properties when required for more complex functionality such as popup menus and dialogs.
 <br><br>
-The Nature subscription pages at https://www.nature.com/nature/subscribe contain elements that may be poorly-supported by client technology (<code>details</code>/<code>summary</code>)
-<br><br>
 Some parts of the checkout flow and the "My Account" pages contain unsemantic markup, including out-of-sequence headings and incorrectly-applied landmarks.
 We are actively working to find and repair these problems.
 <br><br>
 Some functionality may omit required WAI-ARIA roles, states, or attributes, or misuse WAI-ARIA markup and techniques.
 When we become aware of content with these problems, we immediately take steps to repair the issues.
 <br><br>
 Third party scripts may inject content with incorrect or absent information about structure and relationships.
-These include content in advertising scripts, in Disqus commenting widgets, and in the OneTrust "manage cookies" privacy centre, among others.
+These include content in advertising scripts and in Disqus commenting widgets, among others.
 </td>
 </tr>
 <tr valign="top">